xingshulicc/xingshulicc/README.md

 # xingshulicc
-Machine learning, deep learning, evaluation algorithm, the fans of math
+Machine learning, deep learning, evolution algorithm, the fans of math

 trainval.py is used to generate txt file for detection